Donnie Hart

-Donnie Scott Hart (born September 6, 1990) is an American professional baseball pitcher for the Tecolotes de los Dos Laredos of the Mexican League.
-He has played in Major League Baseball (MLB) for the Baltimore Orioles, Milwaukee Brewers, and New York Mets.
+Donnie Scott Hart (born September 6, 1990) is an American professional baseball pitcher and coach for the Tecolotes de los Dos Laredos of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, Milwaukee Brewers, and New York Mets.

 Career

 Hart attended Seven Lakes High School in Katy, Texas.
 At Seven Lakes, he was a three-time all-district pitcher.

 Hart played college baseball at Texas State University.
 As a sophomore, he allowed a .138 batting average to opposing hitters and, as a junior, he posted a team-leading 2.13 ERA.
-He was drafted by the Baltimore Orioles in the 27th round of the 2013 Major League Baseball Draft.

 Baltimore Orioles

+Hart was drafted by the Baltimore Orioles in the 27th round, with the 819th overall selection, of the 2013 Major League Baseball draft.